candrholdings/detour/README.md

 }
 ```

 `loglevel` could be `error`, `warning`, `info`, `skip`, `forward`, `follow`.
-Detour use `winston` for logging.
+Detour use [`winston`](/winstonjs/winston).

-`mappings` are processed from top to bottom, and they define how the request could be remapped.
+`mappings` defines how request could be remapped.
+Mappings can be overlapping and they are processed from top to bottom (first win will stop other rules).

-In the sample configuration, the first rule will map `/` (i.e. every requests to the web site) to local directory `html/`.
-For example, request to `/helloworld.html` will be forwarded to file `html/helloworld.html`.
-The path is relative to the config file.
+In the sample configuration, the first mapping will rewrite `/` (i.e. all requests to the site) to local directory `html/`.
+For example, request to `/helloworld.html` will be served with local file `html/helloworld.html`, relative to the config file.

 `skipOn404` indicate that if the requested file is not found, it will skip this mapping and evaluate the next one.
 Otherwise, detour will return with 404.

+You can specify both file path or http:// path to the `to` argument.

-The second rule will map `/api/` to http://api.example.com/.
+The second mapping will rewrite `/api/` to http://api.example.com/.
 For example, requests to `/api/helloworld` will be forwarded on behalf to http://api.example.com/helloworld/.
 Most request headers will be retained.
 Some are discarded, e.g. `accept-encoding`.

 ### Default port
-Detour use a random port number 7000-7999.
-You can specify it in the command-line, `detour config.json 1337` to run detour on port 1337 with configuration file `config.json`.
+By default, detour use a random port number 7000-7999.
+To use a custom port number, you can specify it in the command-line.
+Type `detour path-to-config-file.json 1337` to run detour on port 1337 with configuration file `path-to-config-file.json`.

 ### Default document
-Detour adopted `index.html` as the name of "default document" for file-based destination.
-If the request does not contain a filename and the destination is on file system, detour will add `index.html` to the request.
+For file-based destination, detour adopted `index.html` as the name of "default document".
+If the request does not contain a filename (end with slash) and the mapping destination is local file system, detour will add `index.html` to the request URL.

-### Server-side include (SSI)
+### Server side includes
-Detour follow SSI.
-The SSI path will be evaluated against the mappings defined in `detour-config.json`.
+Detour follow server side includes (or SSI).
+The SSI path will also be evaluated against the mappings defined in `detour-config.json`.
 To aid development, the SSI-ed output will have extra comment `<!-- BEGIN SSI /include/topnav.html -->` for easier debugging SSI issues.

 ### LiveReload support
-Detour built-in [LiveReload server](http://livereload.com/) natively.
-All file-based mapping destinations will be watched and changes will be broadcasted to LiveReload plugin.
+Detour built-in [LiveReload server](http://livereload.com/).
+When detour is up, it will watch all file-based mapping destinations and changes will be broadcasted to LiveReload plugin immediately.

 ### Issues
 If you encounter any issues, please file it on [GitHub](issues).
 To speed up our investigation, please file with a minimal repro steps.

+### Feature recommendation
+If you want to recommend a feature, please file it on [issues](issues) too.
+Please let us know the rationale behind your feature and we will be more than happy to design and implement the feature for you.